0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ### *Collaborator Everywhere

 Augments your in-scope proxy traffic by injecting non-invasive headers designed to reveal backend systems by causing pingbacks to Burp Collaborator.

-### *Log4Shell Everywhere

-Fork of James Kettle's excellent Collaborator Everywhere, with the injection parameters changed to payloads for the critical log4j CVE-2021-44228 vulnerability.

 ### *Upload Scanner 🔝